Delving Deep: Examples of Character Analysis Across Literary Genres

 -

 Motivation: Elizabeth's primary motivations initially revolve around securing a comfortable marriage.
-However, her growing affection for Darcy leads her to prioritize love and compatibility.
+That said, her growing affection for Darcy leads her to prioritize love and compatibility.

 3. Jay Gatsby: The Illusion of the American Dream (Modernist Fiction)